mathjax/MathJax-docs/localization-strings.rst

 ------------

 Some languages handle plural forms differently from how English does.
 In English, there are two forms: the one used for a single item, and the one used for everything else.
-For example, you would say "You have one new message" for a single message, but "You have three messages" of there were three messages (or two, or zero, or anything other than one).
+For example, you would say "You have one new message" for a single message, but "You have three new messages" of there were three messages (or two, or zero, or anything other than one).